-Can child support be deducted from my workers’ compensation check?
+Can child support be deducted from my workers compensation check?

 Yes.
 You still have to pay your child support obligation even if you suffer an injury at work.
-Money can be held out of your weekly workers’ compensation benefits for payment of that obligation.
+Money can be held out of your weekly workers compensation benefits for payment of that obligation.

 Do I have to pay less child support since workers’ compensation pays me less per week than what I was earning at work?

-If your circumstances have changed and you think your payment should be less, you will have to take action to get that modified.
-If you think your obligation should be changed, you should probably discuss this with an attorney that handles child support cases.
+If your circumstances have changed and you think your child support payment should be less, you will have to take legal action to get that modified.
+If you think your obligation should be changed, you should probably discuss this with an attorney that specializes in child support cases.

-If I settle my workers’ compensation case, will child support be held out of my settlement?
+If I settle my workers compensation case, will child support be held out of my settlement?

-However, if you are behind in your child support obligations, then money will generally have to be held out of settlement to pay the back due amount.
+If you are behind in your child support obligations, then money will generally have to be held out of settlement to pay the back due amount.
 Often, a lien has been filed for the back due child support amount.